OfficeDev/teams-toolkit-samples/faq-plus/docs/deploy-qna-maker-services.md

 ![Adding Redirect URI1](images/authentication-image-1.png)

 5. Add new entry to "Redirect URIs":
-	If your configuration app's URL is https://contosofaqplus-config.azurewebsites.net, then add the following entry as the Redirect URIs:
+	If your configuration app URL is https://contosofaqplus-config.azurewebsites.net, then add the following entry as the Redirect URIs:
 	- https://contosofaqplus-config.azurewebsites.net

 	Note: Please refer to Step 3.1 for more details about the URL.